Yan-Oliveira/doc-fao/content/dynamic-field-value-import/admin/processes-automation.rst

 Processes & Automation
 ======================

-This package makes it possible to import values for dynamic fields and add a new widget into the left sidebar of the *Dynamic Fields Management* screen.
+This package makes it possible to import values for dynamic fields and adds a new widget into the left sidebar of the *Dynamic Fields Management* screen.

 .. toctree::
    :maxdepth: 3